trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 That seems surprisingly doable!
 I work with machines with hundreds of gigabits/s of networking every day and [Netflix can serve static content at 800Gb/s](http://nabstreamingsummit.com/wp-content/uploads/2022/05/2022-Streaming-Summit-Netflix.pdf).
 This does require aggressive image compression and resizing, which is pretty CPU-intensive, but we can actually get our users to do that!
 We can have our clients upload both a large and a small version of each photo when they post them and then we won't touch them except maybe to validate.
 Then we can discard the small version once the image drops out of the hot set.

 However there's lots that could be wrong about this estimate, and there's less than 8x overhead from my average case to the most a single machine can serve.
 So traffic peaks may cause our system to have to throttle serving images.
-I think there's maybe a 60% chance I'd say it would need to drop images at peaks, upon much deeper investigation with Twitter internal numbers, conditional on the basics fitting.
+I think there's maybe a 40% chance I'd say it would fit without dropping images at peaks, upon much deeper investigation with Twitter internal numbers, conditional on the basics fitting.

 But what would it take to store all the historical large versions?